Batman Legacy Volume 1 Review By Deffinition

-It feels like this new aesthetic will carry through the next couple of books and honestly I am really enjoying the Chuck Dixon take on the character.
+It feels like this new aesthetic will carry through the next couple of graphics and honestly I am really enjoying the Chuck Dixon take on the character.

-If you’ve read my review of Batman Contagion then you know that it left a couple of loose threads dangling that I hope are resolved in this book.
+If you’ve read my review of Batman Contagion then you know that it left a couple of loose threads dangling that I hope are resolved in the Legacy arc.
 Due to this I’m really excited to dive into the Volume.
 I’ve never read it before so I’m up for seeing what it has to offer.

 So with that out the way let’s dive in…to Batman Legacy Volume 1.

 Legacy Of The Bat

 There is a new vigilante in town.
 Kidnapping and torturing convicts as they are transported between prisons, Lock-Up, seems like he’s willing to step over the line that Batman won’t.
 From the off the reader is left to question what kind of influence The Dark Knight has over the city.
 Does he inspire people to be good or ultimately to be a brutal face that the criminals of Gotham must fear.

 Capturing Lock-Up the focus of the story early on revolves around finding his lair in order to free his captives before they starve.
 It’s the typical affair but there is a psychological aspect intertwined deeply within the narrative that keeps it interesting.
 This is evident when Gordon comments on how seductive Lock-Ups beliefs are.
 He thinks that society in general is too soft on criminals these days and Lock-Up is here to dish out punishment where justice has failed.